Autograph (2010 film): Plot

-The film starts with a proposal of remaking Satyajit Ray's famous Nayak by a debutant director and storywriter Shuvobrata (Indraneil Sengupta) to famous Bengali actor Arun Chatterjee (Prosenjit).
+The film starts with a proposal of remaking Satyajit Ray's famous Nayak by a debutant director and storywriter Shuvobrata to famous Bengali actor Arun Chatterjee.
 Arun approves Shuvobrata's proposal and agrees to finance the project.
-Shuvobrata requests his live-in girlfriend Srinandita or Shrin (Nandana Sen) to act opposite Arun.
+Shuvobrata requests his live-in girlfriend Srinandita or Shrin to act opposite Arun.
 In the meantime, Arun and Shrin become close friends and Arun tells her about various incident from his past in an emotionally triggered condition.
 The exchange is videotaped accidentally and Shuvobrata on discovering it leaks it to the press, without Srinandita's consent, as a publicity stunt for the film.
 Srinandita leaves Shuvobrata on learning of this indiscretion.
 Arun, furious about the leak, bars the film from being released.
 Arun later learns that Shrin had no role in the leak and apologizes to her.
 The movie ends with Shrin leaving a note and a phone number for Arun at a roadside dhaba where they had met earlier.